-In 2017-2018 100% of students earned a grade of "B" or above in field experience hours.
-The evidence indicates students are engaging in field experience courses in a professional manner and are demonstrating proficiency in counseling skills and content knowledge.
+In Fall 2018 and Spring 2019, 100% of students earned a grade of "B" or above in field experience hours.
+The evidence from 2018-19 indicates students are engaging in field experience courses in a professional manner and are demonstrating proficiency in counseling skills and content knowledge.

 Acceptance into Practicum (COUN 5550 for Clinical Mental Health or COUN 5570 for School Counseling) and Internship (COUN 5560 for both concentrations) requires a recommendation from the COUN 5000 instructor and must be approved by both the practicum/internship course instructor and the field experiences coordinator for the Counseling Program.
 Because of the nature of counseling and potential harm that may come to clients as a result of incompetent counselors, enrollment in field experience courses is a selective process that requires the student to demonstrate proficiency in prerequisite courses.
 Students who are not able to meet these standards are placed on remediation plans, counseled into other programs of interest, or dismissed from the program.
-Currently one student is on a remediation plan due to concerns regarding counseling skills.
-The student will be unable to enroll in field experience coursework until these concerns are addressed.
 Students who are enrolled in field experience courses and are not meeting the expectations receive immediate feedback with necessary actions outlined.
-Based on the analysis of the results, the Counseling Program faculty believe this Student Learning Outcome is an important and necessary gatekeeping process for the profession and recommend the consistent tracking of this SLO.
+Currently there are no students on a remediation plan due to concerns regarding counseling skills.
+Based on the analysis of the results from 2018-19, the Counseling Program faculty believe this Student Learning Outcome is an important and necessary gatekeeping process for the profession and recommend the consistent tracking of this SLO through the 2019-20 academic year.